neringabickmore/moneypot/README.md

 ### User Stories ###

-- As a  **user**, I want to find the rules how to play the game.
+- As a  **user**, I want to find the rules on how to play the game.
 - As a **user**, I want to learn how to add numbers to get the correct sums.
 - As a **user**, I want to learn how to recognise British Currency coins.
 - As a **user**, I want to be able to contact the site owner for more information or suggest additional features.
-- As a **user**, I want to give feedback about the game using a questionaire.
+- As a **user**, I want to give feedback about the game using a questionnaire.
-- As a **user**, I want to see attractive colours, large icons to play with and have fun!
+- As a **user**, I want to see attractive colours, large icons to play with, and have fun!

 ### Site Owner Goals ###

 - As a **site owner**, I want to create an interactive educational maths game for children.
  As a **site owner**, I want to make sure that children have fun and don't get bored too quickly.
-- As a **site owner**, I also want to teach the children a lifeskill how to count money, by starting small with pence coins.
+- As a **site owner**, I also want to teach the children a life skill how to count money, by starting small with pence coins.
 - It is also important to me to receive honest feedback from the parent of the **user** so I can identify how I can improve the game and for recommendations on other educational games their children would benefit from.
 - As a **site owner**, I would also like my audience to connect with me on social media platforms.